cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    documentation website that you generated earlier.
 Does this website look similar to any other websites that you may have visited?

+### Try It

+1. When you first visit the website, you will see a link to the `Circle` class on the left and under the Class Summary.
+   If there were multiple classes within this package, it would display all of the classes in the package.
+To see the documentation for the `Circle` class, click on either of the links.

+1. Open `Circle.java` in your terminal.
+Compare the Javadoc comments for the `Circle` class to what you see on the website.
+Notice how the text is rendered differently in your browser based on the tags that were used in the comments.
+Look closely at the effect of `@code` vs. `@link`.

+1. With `Circle.java` still open in your terminal, compare the Javadoc comments for the `Circle` constructor to what you see under the Constructor Summary on the website.
+The Javadoc tool was able to correctly determine that this method is a constructor based on the fact that it has the same name as the class and is lacking a return type.

+1. Take note of any Javadoc tags in the constructor comments that weren't present in the comments for the class.
+Our constructor takes in a parameter which is described using the `@param` tag.
+   Immediately after the `@param` tag is the name of the parameter followed by a description.
+The `@throws` tag works similarly for any exceptions that are propagated by the method.

+1. Notice that neither the `@param` nor the `@throws` descriptions are listed in the Method Summary section of the website.
+To see those comments, you can either click on the constructor name in the Constructors list or scroll down to the Constructor Detail section of the webpage.

+1. Under the Method Summary section, you will notice that only some of the methods contain Javadoc comments.
+We intentionally left out the comments for the `setRadius`, `getDiameter` and `getArea` methods.

 ### FAQ

 1. __Why not tell `javadoc` to generate the API documentation website directly in__